its-manny/HeadFirstDesignPatterns/README.md

 ### Composite
 >Allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat
 >individual objects compositions of objects uniformly.
+### State
+> Allows an object to alter its behaviour when its internal state changes. the object will appear to change its class.